nearform/iam-js/README.md

 # IAM-js

-IAM-js is a Policy Based Access Control library, closed modeled on AWS IAM.
-Also inspired by [Landon](https://github.com/ory-am/ladon)
+IAM-js is a Policy Based Access Control library, closely modeled on AWS IAM.
+Also inspired by [Landon](https://github.com/ory-am/ladon).

 ## Usage